kpiris/bcbbr/README.md

 would like to import the backup into another password manager).

-It also retrieves attachments and stores them in a tar file (that tar file also contains a json export of the items those attachments belong to, used when restoring them).
+It also retrieves attachments and stores them in a tar file (that tar file also contains a json list of the items those attachments belong to, used when restoring them).

 It exports the personal vault and also tries to export all the organization